OpenSourceEconomics/skillmodels/docs/source/model_specs.rst

 The first three points have to be specified for each latent factor of the model.
 This is done by adding a subdictionary for each latent factor to the ``factor_specific`` key of the model dictionary.
 In the example model from the CHS `replication files`_ the dictionary for the first factor takes the following form:

 .. literalinclude:: test_model2.json
-    :lines: 2-24
+    :lines: 2-28

 The value that corresponds to the ``measurements`` key is a list of lists.
 It has one sublist for each period of the model.
 Each sublist consists of the measurement variables of ``fac1`` in the corresponding period.
 Note that in the example the measurement variables are the same in each period.
 However, this is extremely rare in actual models.
 If a measurement measures more than one latent factor, it simply is included in the ``measurements`` list of all factors it measures.
 As in the Fortran code by CHS it is currently only possible to estimate models with linear measurement system.
 I plan to add the possibility to incorporate binary variables in a way similar to a probit model but have currently no plans to support arbitrary nonlinear measurement systems.

-The value that corresponds to the ``normalizations`` key is a list of lists.
-It has one sublist for each period of the model.
+The value that corresponds to the ``normalizations`` key is a dictionary in which the normalizations for factor loadings and intercepts are specified.
+Its values (for each type of normalization) are lits of lists with one sublist per period.
 Each sublist has length 2.
 Its first entry is the name of the measurement whose factor loading is normalized.
 Its second entry is the value the loading is normalized to.
+For loadings it is typical to normalize to one but in theory any non-zero value is ok.
+Intercepts are typically normalized to zero.
+The example model has no normalizations on intercepts and this is ok due to the known location and scale of the CES production function.

+Specifying normalizations is optional.
+If none are specified, they are generated automatically.
+The automatic generation takes into account the critique of `Wiswall and Agostinelli <https://dl.dropboxusercontent.com/u/33774399/wiswall_webpage/agostinelli_wiswall_renormalizations.pdf>`_, i.e. uses less normalizations for production functions with known scale and location.
+Moreover, it uses less normalizations if development stages span more than one period, because the location and scale of the transition function can be identified from the first period of such a long stage and no further normalization is needed.

 ..
-Note:: Deciding how many factor loadings have to be normalized is not as easy as CHS
-    thought.
-Their recommendation of normalizing one factor loading per period and factor is only valid for sufficiently flexible transition functions.
-This was pointed out in a working paper by `Wiswall and Agostinelli <https://dl.dropboxusercontent.com/u/33774399/wiswall_webpage/agostinelli_wiswall_renormalizations.pdf>`_.
-In particular they show that for the class of transition functions with known (output) location and scale (KLS) it is sufficient to make normalizations in the initial period.
-The log_CES function used By CHS belongs to this class.
-I argue that this critique is correct but incomplete as it is also possible that a transition function has a known INPUT location and/or scale.
+Caution:: If you don't want to use normalizations you have to explicitly specify normalization lists with empty sublists (as in the example model).
+Simply not specifying normalizations triggers the automatic generation of normalization specifications.

+..
+Note:: I argue that the Wiswall Agostinelli critique is incomplete as transition function can also have known INPUT locations and/or scales.
 The log_CES function is an example for a function with known input scale.
-In this case even the initial normalizations are unnecessary and additional parameters would have to be introduced to keep scales flexible in later periods.
-Having development stages that span more than one period also might reduce the number of normalizations needed.
-If this issue is sorted out I will write code that helps to find out how many normalizations are needed for a particular model.
+In this case even the initial normalizations might be unnecessary but I haven't yet tried to show that the restrictions the log_CES function poses on the input scale and location is sufficient for identification.
+Therefore the automatic generation of normalizations simply treats the log_CES function as a KLS function.
+I would currently recommend to rather use the translog function that (probably) doesn't have this problem.

 ..
 Note:: The model shown below uses too many normalizations to make the results comparable with the
     parameters from the CHS replication files.